 IP TAKE: The foundation specifically focuses on training students and young professionals to identify with their Jewish roots, connect with the State of Israel, ignite their Jewish pride, and provide them with facts and the knowledge to advocate for the State of Israel and the Jewish people in their communities.

-PROFILE: The Adam and Gila Milstein Family Foundation (MFF) was established in 2000.
-Its was founded by Israel born real estate investor Adam Milstein and his wife Gila, who are based in Encino, California.
+PROFILE: The Adam and Gila Milstein Family Foundation (MFF) was established in 2000 by Israel born real estate investor Adam Milstein and his wife Gila, both based in Encino, California.
 Adam Milstein is a managing partner at Hager Pacific Properties, a private commercial real estate investment firm.
 MFF has two aims: "1) to strengthen the State of Israel, the homeland of the Jewish People, and its special ties with the United States of America; and 2) to ensure the Jewish identity and the special affinity to the State of Israel of the young and the future Jewish Generations."

-Milstein is a co-founder of the Israeli-American Council, whose mission is to "build an engaged and united Israeli-American community that strengthens the Israeli and Jewish identity of our next generation, the American Jewish community, and the bond between the peoples of the United States and the State of Israel."
+Milstein co-founded the Israeli-American Council, whose mission is to "build an engaged and united Israeli-American community that strengthens the Israeli and Jewish identity of our next generation, the American Jewish community, and the bond between the peoples of the United States and the State of Israel."
 The couple supports Israeli-American Council via MFF.

 Grants range from $400 to $100,000.
 In a recent fiscal year, the foundation gave away around $870,400.
 Past grantees include Stand By Me, which provides emotional and physical support to Jewish-Israeli-American cancer patients in Los Angeles (Gila, president of Stand By Me, lost her own mother to the disease); Hillel 818; Children's Hospital of Los Angeles; Friends of IDF (Adam served in the IDF); Heschel Day School; Jewish Community Children's Choir; Yula Boys School; and Jewish Jumpstart.